atlasbot/docs/docs/Commands/Images/needsmorejpeg.md

 # needsmorejpeg &lt;image url&gt; &lt;quality=2.5&gt;

-Fucks up your image with JPEG compression.
+Deepfry an image.
 There is no such thing as too much jpeg.

 ##### Examples